MeridianInno/MI_XCAM_Test/README.md

 # MI_XCAM_rgb2temp_example
-This is the sample code of showing how to convert RGB value captured by videoCapture object to temperature value on Python.
+This is the testing application of using Meridian Innovation Limited 32x32 XCAM.

 Settings
 - XCAM_single (YUYV output thermal image)
 - Non-adaptive color mapping mode
-- Using default colorPalette0
+- *Using defalut colorPalette0
 - SetTempDisplay(0)

+Functions
+1) Dead Pixel Testing
+2) rgb2tmp Example
+3) YUYV2tmp Example

-createColorTable() : create the color table following the same algorithm on MCU, it is firmware dependent
+createColorTable() : create the color table following the same algorithm on MCU, it is firmware dependent*

 find_nearest(array, value): find the nearest point that matching to the target RGB value, since the cap.read() convert the YUYV stream to                               BGR internally, the convertion makes precision issue, which is why we cannot directly mapping by comparing RGB only.
 Also openCV does not support getting YUYV raw streaming but BGR.